yodrew/darkroomretreat/manuscript/air.md

 	- whether it will attach at side or face opening
 	- vent must clear window handles, locks, and frame
 	- if used with a double blind, shade hole in insert from direct sunlight
-4. the plan adapts to walls between 4--8- thick.
-Just move walls and baffles slightly to accommodate it.
+4. the plan adapts to wall material between 4--8- thick.
+Just move walls and baffles toward point A to accommodate it.
 Use these rules:
 	- keep inner wall flush with inner and left edges of end
 	- keep baffle _a_ flush with left edge of end
 	- move outer wall inward